Backbase/boat-bay/README.md

 ```

 This is where you can configure and set up product sources.
 It should contain definitions for your portals, sources, dashboard and spec types.
-Where username and password are you should use your own users.
+Where username and password are you should use your own users, these users should be able to access these sources.
+The project currently only allows for jfrog sources.
+Eventually it will allow for File System, Git and Maven sources.

+The example above shows the configuration for two portals.
+Portals are used to configure lint rules that are to be
+enabled when linting the sources in a portal.
+They are easily changed and can be updated using a dashboard endpoint.

-The example above show the configuration for 2 sources.
+The example above also shows the configuration for two sources.
 Break down of the source example:

 - name: the name of your source
 - baseUrl: the base url that will be used for your specs